 3. Pioche: Stepping Back into the Wild West

 Pioche is a historic mining town with a population of around 900 people.
-I enjoy wandering its quiet streets lined with 19th-century buildings that evoke the Wild West era.
+You will enjoy wandering its quiet streets lined with 19th-century buildings that evoke the Wild West era.
 Activities include visiting the old courthouse, exploring abandoned mines, and hiking in the nearby Echo Canyon State Park.

 The main industries were mining and now tourism centered around its rich history.
 What makes Pioche secluded is its mountain locale and the untouched landscapes that surround it, far from urban centers and modern distractions.